jasmine-asra/learning-platform-api/README.md

 - The `serverless.yml` configuration is set up to deploy the service as AWS Lambda functions.
 - The API is stateless; all session statistics are stored in DynamoDB.
-- When running locally, be sure to use DynamoDB Local to avoid interacting with production data.

 ---